SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-hardware.md

 ## 📡 Receiver Hardware

-It is essential you use boards equipped with high-quality antennas to ensure signal integrity and range.
-Hardware that features a PCB antenna is generally the best option for use as a receiver.
+To ensure optimal signal integrity and range, it is essential to use boards equipped with high-quality antennas.
+Boards featuring a PCB antenna or external antenna are generally the most effective option for use as receivers.

-## 📡 Receiver Options Ordered By Signal Strength
+### 📶 Receiver Options (Ranked by Signal Strength)

 <a href="#NordicDongle">Nordic Semiconductor nRF52840 Dongle</a>, <a href="#XIAOAsDongle">Seeed Studio XIAO nRF52840</a> are not included due to lack of data.

-1. <a href="#HolyIOT">HolyIOT-21017</a>: Reported to have significantly higher signal strength than other options due to included amplifier.
+1. <a href="#HolyIOT">HolyIOT-21017</a>: Highest performance for highest price.
+Reported to have significantly higher signal strength than other options due to included amplifier.
-1. <a href="#SuperMiniAsDongle">SuperMini nRF52840</a> with wire antenna mod
+2. <a href="#third-option-wifi-antenna-mod">SuperMini nRF52840 with Wi-Fi Antenna Mod</a>: Recommended go-to option.
+Offers the best price-to-performance ratio.
+3. <a href="#second-option-wire-mod">SuperMini nRF52840 with Wire Antenna Mod</a>
-1. <a href="#eByteDongle">eByte Dongle (E104-BT5040U)</a>: Starts to have issues on distance of 3m, especially when interfered by body parts.
+4. <a href="#eByteDongle">eByte Dongle (E104-BT5040U)</a>: Signal starts to degrade at distances over 3 meters, especially when obstructed by body parts.
-1. <a href="#SuperMiniAsDongle">SuperMini nRF52840</a>
+5. <a href="#first-option-unmodified-board">SuperMini nRF52840 (Unmodified)</a>

 ### 📡 USB Dongles

-These dongles have a fairly optimized PCB antenna.
-If you have issues with signal integrity, it is recommended to use a USB extension cable.
+These dongles are equipped with relatively well-optimized PCB antennas.
+For improved signal integrity, especially in constrained environments, consider using a USB extension cable.

 <table>
   <thead>